German submarine U-505

 U-505 is a German Type IXC submarine built for Germany's Kriegsmarine during World War II.
-She was captured by the U.S. Navy on 4 June 1944.
+She was captured by the United States Navy on 4 June 1944 and survives as a museum ship in Chicago.

-In her uniquely unlucky career with the Kriegsmarine, she had the distinction of being the "most heavily damaged U-boat to successfully return to port" in World War II on her fourth patrol, and the only submarine in which a commanding officer killed himself in combat conditions on her tenth patrol, following six botched patrols.
-She was captured on 4 June 1944 by United States Navy Task Group 22.3 (TG 22.3), one of six U-boats that were captured by Allied forces during World War II.
+In her unlucky career, she had the distinction of being the "most heavily damaged U-boat to successfully return to port" in World War II, suffering six botched patrols, and becoming the only submarine in which a commanding officer killed himself in combat conditions.
+On 4 June 1944, she was captured by United States Navy Task Group 22.3 (TG 22.3), one of six U-boats that were captured at sea by Allied forces during the war.
 All but one of U-505's crew were rescued by the Navy task group.
-The submarine was towed to Bermuda in secret and her crew were interned at a US prisoner of war camp, where they were denied access to International Red Cross visits.
-The Navy classified the capture as top secret and prevented the Germans from discovering it.
+The submarine was towed to Bermuda in secret, and her crew was interned in an American prisoner-of-war camp, where they were kept in isolation.
+The Navy classified the capture as top secret and went to great lengths to prevent the Germans from discovering it.